Published on November 9th, 2011 | by Chris Keenan5

 Uses of Ginger

-It was discovered some 2,000 years ago that ginger root contained several medicinal purposes, some of which are still being practiced to this day.
+It was discovered some 2,000 years ago that ginger root contained several medicinal purposes and health benefits, some of which are still being practiced to this day.
 Often used as a means to treat digestive problems, relieve heartburn, or even alleviate symptoms of the common cold, ginger has many versatile uses.

 Ginger as a Digestive Aid